 - Calibrate your power meter regularly: Your device’s instruction manual will tell you how to do this.
 It ensures you’re not riding with numbers higher, or lower, than reality and are training at the right level.

 - Say goodbye to ‘junk miles’ - the training that makes you tired but not fitter: If you ride with power there’s no denying when the numbers are down and it would have been better to have a day off.

 - Failing to bear in mind whether average power includes freewheeling time, which dramatically affects the number.

-– Confusing simple average power with normalised power.
+- Confusing simple average power with normalised power.
 Normalised power accounts for intervals and efforts that have occurred over the entirety of the ride.
-Average power will simply average out the training session as a whole, which can lead to misinterpretation of more intense sessions that may have been more fatiguing.
+Average power will simply average out the training session as a whole, which can lead to misinterpretation of more intense sessions that may have been more fatiguing than it appears.

 - Forgetting to ‘zero offset’ a power meter before riding and then relying on inaccurate data.
 Think of zero offsetting a power meter as the same process as resetting a set of measuring scales.
 Air pressure, ambient temperatures and other things can alter power meter readings in between rides.
 Therefore ‘zeroing’ your power meter before each ride clears the residual torque and sets an accurate baseline to work from.

 - Failing to acknowledge the differences between indoor and outdoor riding: the former involves zero coasting and no air resistance, whereas outdoors there are many variables such as wind and drafting gains.

 Many power meters and training plans convert training effort into stress, load and fatigue scores.
 If your power meter is outputting additional figures, here's how to understand them…

 Training Stress Score (TSS): The number that relates to the intensity of a single training session.
 The higher the number the more strenuous it has been.